PKU-Alignment/omnisafe/benchmarks/offline/README.md

-# OmniSafe's Navigation Benchmark on Offline Algorithms
+# OmniSafe's Safety-Gymnasium Benchmark for Offline Algorithms

 The OmniSafe Safety-Gymnasium Benchmark for offline algorithms evaluates the effectiveness of OmniSafe's offline algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) task suite.
 For each algorithm and environment supported, we provide: